laudspeaker/laudspeaker-posthog-plugin/README.md

  - To experience the full power of laudspeaker we recommend you import your posthog users first via the event integration on [laudspeakers application]
  (https:/loom.com/).

- - After configuring posthog on our application, install the plugin, and provide your api for
+ - After configuring posthog on our application, install the plugin, and provide your api for `write-key`,
- - `write-key`, and [your_server's_url]/events/posthog for `Lauspeaker URL` (or if using our hosted plan just use app.laudspeaker.com/events/posthog).
+ - provide [your_server's_url]/events/posthog for `Lauspeaker URL` (or if using our hosted plan just use app.laudspeaker.com/events/posthog).
 The other fields are optional
  - Then enable the plugin and you should start seeing events sent to laudspeaker

 ### License